vsudhanshu090/RInkeby-Faucet/README.md

 **FRONTEND**
 Languages used : HTML, CSS, Javascript

-The website is created using HTML, CSS and bootstrap
+The website is created using HTML, CSS and bootstrap framework

 "scripts.js" file is attached to the front through which we interact with our contract using ethers.js.
 We use the contract address and ABI of our deployed contract to use the functions made in our solidity file